Viraj3f/jsonfun-c/README.md

 # jsonfun-c

 The funnest little json parsing and serialization C library in the world.
-Lightweight and fast - O(m) value lookup (m is length of string), and O(1) array indexing.
+Lightweight and fast - O(m) value lookup (m is length of string), O(1) array indexing.
 Works with dynamic and static memory allocation.

-This library supports C99+, but one would ideally be using C11.
+This library supports C99, but one would ideally be using C11+.

 ## API Overview
 This library is designed for ease of use.